 Generous funding from the Helen MacPherson Trust and the William Buckland Foundation allowed CCH to actually pay some of the people some of the hours they were working, and to further expand and consolidate the project.
 That funding is finally coming to a close, and we are seeking sustainable ways to become a more self-funding organisation.

-Growing Abundance has now become an incorporated not for profit association, known as The Growing Abundance Project Inc. As GA enters this new, social entrepreneurial phase, we bid farewell to the safety of the CCH umbrella, and take our first tentative, but excited steps out into the world on our own.
+Growing Abundance has now become an incorporated not for profit association, known as The Growing Abundance Project Inc. As GA enters this new, social entrepreneurial phase, we bid farewell to the safety of the CCH umbrella, and take our first excited steps out into the world on our own.
 There will be a transition period over the next six months as we complete our funded project at CCH.

 The 2015 harvest season will run as usual, and during this transition period, our contact details remain the same for now.